pgadmin-org/pgadmin4/docs/en_US/cast_dialog.rst

     :alt: Cast dialog sql tab
     :align: center

-The cast uses a function named *int4(bigint)* to convert a biginteger data type to an integer.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.